naokazuterada/MarkdownTOC/.github/CONTRIBUTING.md

     2. Not obvious and Not responding
         - Not obvious: Problem is not obvious, or not reproduced.
         - Not responding: Author doesn't respond in 3 weeks.

+## Gitter

+If you want to ask more easily, please use [Gitter](https://gitter.im/naokazuterada/MarkdownTOC) chat system.

 ## Patches